torvalds/linux/Documentation/driver-api/mtdnand.rst

    The useecc member controls the ecc and placement function.
 The header file include/mtd/mtd-abi.h contains constants to select ecc and placement.
 MTD_NANDECC_OFF switches off the ecc complete.
-This is not recommended and available for testing and diagnosis only.
+This is yest recommended and available for testing and diagyessis only.
    MTD_NANDECC_PLACE selects caller defined placement, MTD_NANDECC_AUTOPLACE selects automatic placement.